ram6ler/savage/README.md

 ```

 Thanks for your interest in this package.
-Please file issues...
+Please [file issues and requests here](https://github.com/ram6ler/savage/issues).